3 The manufacturer's submission

 3.1

-The manufacturer submitted evidence for the two populations defined in the decision problem: population 1 – children and young people aged 2 years and older with systemic JIA that has not responded adequately to prior NSAIDs and systemic corticosteroids; and population 2 – children and young people aged 2 years and older with systemic JIA that has not responded adequately to prior NSAIDs, systemic corticosteroids and methotrexate.
+The manufacturer submitted evidence for the 2 populations defined in the decision problem: population 1 – children and young people aged 2 years and older with systemic JIA that has not responded adequately to prior NSAIDs and systemic corticosteroids; and population 2 – children and young people aged 2 years and older with systemic JIA that has not responded adequately to prior NSAIDs, systemic corticosteroids and methotrexate.
 For population 1 the manufacturer compared tocilizumab with methotrexate.
 For population 2 the manufacturer carried out indirect comparisons of tocilizumab with tumour necrosis factor-alpha (TNF-alpha) inhibitors and anakinra.

 3.2